Your First 90 Days as Product Leader

 First: Assess the Current State

 Your first task is to listen and learn.
 You want to understand the business and the product, meet the stakeholders, understand customer insights and assess the team.
-Start with the people and move on to process and product
+Start with the people and move on to process and product.

 Connect with 10 people in and outside of your direct team in your first 10 days.
 Need help finding 10 people?
 Start with three and ask them who to talk to next, and so on until you hit 10.

 Your goal here is to understand the lay of the land and build a stakeholder map for those surrounding your team.
-You’re also trying to gain a deeper understanding of the talent with your team.
+You’re also trying to gain a deeper understanding of the talent on your team.
 This is the time to set up one-on-ones with your direct team members and just listen.

 On that note, be sure to sit down with your leadership team too so you can understand their expectations of your role and the timing associated with their goals.